 Once your mortgage is approved, the property registration process involves the Dubai Land Department (DLD).
 Total transaction costs include:

 For a property valued at AED 2 million with a 75% mortgage (AED 1.5 million), budget approximately AED 140,000-180,000 for down payment and closing costs combined.
+For a line-by-line breakdown of every fee, see our DLD fees and buying costs guide.

 Property valuation is mandatory.
 The bank arranges an independent valuation to confirm the property's market value supports the loan amount.
 This typically costs AED 2,500-3,500 and takes 3-5 business days.